 It feels as if the tide is beginning to turn, not just for women, but everyone – especially those who are part of a minority group – but it’s going to be a process which requires bravery, commitment to change and a good deal of soul-searching by most businesses.

 Personally, I feel very strongly about helping to build inclusive, safe, diverse working environments and as part of my role, I’m always looking for ways in which our technology can be used to support positive action.
 I was therefore particularly drawn to two of Ethical Systems’ suggestions for creating a ‘speak up’ culture:

-Ask them to consistently voice their concerns and show you are open to
+- Ask them to consistently voice their concerns and show you are open to receiving feedback

 As with so many issues, it seems that open communication would play a significant part in finding a solution; creating safe working groups, having regular open discussions and creating wider lines of communication throughout your business not only creates engagement but, gives an opportunity for you to reiterate behavioural expectations and invite feedback.